Link to Brentford High Street Project

 The 1939 Register records two households at this address: a family of three and a retired tailoress.
 They may have lived over the shop or in the cottages at the back (see details from sale in 1903 above).
 The family was headed by Alfred G Smith, born 1900, plumber, with Alfred R Smith, born 1924 and presumably his son, a plumber's mate, then finally Ivy S Smith, wife/mother, born 1903.
 The retired tailoress, Caroline Nelms, was born in 1864, was unmarried and recorded with a different schedule no. indicating a different household.

-Paul Godfrey writes in September 2009 'After WW2 a company called Kennington & Bourlet Limited was set up by Arnold Reginald Kennington and financially backed by a Mr Bourlet.
+Paul Godfrey wrote in September 2009 'After WW2 a company called Kennington & Bourlet Limited was set up by Arnold Reginald Kennington and financially backed by a Mr Bourlet.
 Their first product was the Kennington Syncromat a projection contact printer, to be followed by the Kenprinter a projection enlarging print or enprinter.
 Reg Kennington filed a patent on 2nd November 1954 for the Kenprinter ... giving an address of 231 High Street Brentford'.

 Dave Baker, who worked at this address from 1958 as a Prototype Instrument Maker for Kennington & Bourlet remembers 231 as being a shop with a workshop at the rear.
 More of Dave Baker's memories of K&B. Searches of phone directories indicate that K&B moved to Thanet House by 1961.

 Peter Scott MBE wrote in August 2017 with some information about successors to Kennington & Bourlet: in the mid-1960s a company named De Za Lux Developments manufactured model aeroplane engines here. (modelenginenews.org website has more information about the company).
 Peter included a link to a review in Aero Modeller of De Za Lux's Z.A.
-92 1cc diesel engine; it weighed 2 ounces and cost £2 9s 2d including Purchase Tax.
+92 1cc diesel engine; it weighed 2 ounces and cost £:2 9s 2d including Purchase Tax.
 He added there was no trace of the company when he visited Brentford in the late 1960s/early 1970s.

 Top